Richard Sherman (American football): Post NFL career

-On June 14, 2022, it was announced Sherman would become a pre-game and postgame analyst for Amazon.
+On June 14, 2022, it was announced that Sherman would become a pregame and postgame analyst for Amazon.

+Sherman appeared alongside former teammate Marshawn Lynch on the FOX show Stars on Mars, which aired on June 5, 2023.

+In August 2023, it was reported that Sherman would be replacing Shannon Sharpe as Skip Bayless's co-host of the sports debate show Undisputed.
+Sherman made his debut on Undisputed on August 28, 2023.

 Personal life

 On February 5, 2015, four days after Super Bowl XLIX, Sherman's girlfriend gave birth to their first son.
-Moss and Sherman were engaged in June 2015.
-The couple welcomed their second child, daughter Avery, on April 16, 2016.
+Ashley Moss and Sherman were engaged in June 2015.
+The couple welcomed their second child, a daughter, on April 16, 2016.
 Sherman and Moss were married on March 28, 2018.

-Sherman's outspoken personality, tendency for making big plays, and his frequent trash-talk have seen him become one of the NFL's most well-known players.
-His trash-talking personality is what has brought him into the spotlight.
+Sherman's outspoken personality, tendency for making big plays, and his frequent trash-talk made him one of the NFL's best-known players of his era.
 In January 2014, he garnered national attention with a post-game interview made immediately after his tipped pass ensured the Seahawks a victory over the San Francisco 49ers in the 2013 NFC Championship game, in which he labeled himself the "best corner in the game" and called San Francisco wide receiver Michael Crabtree, to whom the decisive pass had been thrown, a "sorry" receiver.
 Sherman was featured on the cover of Madden NFL 15.
 Sherman also actively writes for The Players' Tribune.

 Sherman has his own charity called Blanket Coverage – The Richard Sherman Family Foundation.
 In 2013, Sherman started his charity to help children in low-income communities by providing them with school supplies and clothing.
 His foundation was formed to help children across the country achieve academic success.

 Sherman is interested in cryptocurrency and tech stocks and is also an ambassador for the trivia app FleetWit.
 Sherman is a co-owner of the Glacier Boyz for the Fan Controlled Football league.
 Their first game was on February 13, 2021.

 Sherman owns homes in Yorba Linda, California and Maple Valley, Washington.